takatchi-mix/takatchi-mix/README.md

 I have a proven track record of delivering innovative solutions.
 My technical toolkit includes HTML, CSS, Python, SQLServer, Java, Pytorch, Tensorflow and I am continually exploring new tools and frameworks to enhance my skills.
 In the future, we aim to become an AI engineer who can enrich people's lives with LLM, machine learning, and deep learning, with a focus on AI.
-I am constantly improving myself to become an engineer who can enrich people's lives with LLM, machine learning, and deep learning, with a focus on AI.
+I am constantly improving myself to become an engineer who can enrich people's lives with LLM, Machine learning, and Deep learning, with a focus on AI.
 #
 ![Foo_name's GitHub stats](https://github-readme-stats.vercel.app/api?username=takatchi-mix&show_icons=true&theme=vue-dark)